Why Do We Need Weight Decay in Modern Deep Learning?

-\underline{\textbf{Lower bound}}: Again since the iterates are bound, we can assume there exists a constant $c$ such that $ \left(\ell'^2\right) \geq c l $. as the second term in~\ref{eq:exp-scale} is decreasing with $O(n^{-2})$, we can assume that the first term is dominating and relevant and can lower bound the first term as,
+\underline{\textbf{Comment on the Lower bound}}: Since the iterates are bound, we can assume there exists a constant $c$ such that $ \left(\ell'^2\right) \geq c l $. as the second term in~\ref{eq:exp-scale} is decreasing with $O(n^{-2})$, we can assume that the first term is dominating and relevant and can lower bound the first term as,